LW2904/fastify/docs/Server.md

 Fastify includes built-in logging via the [Pino](https://getpino.io/) logger.
 This property is used to configure the internal logger instance.

-The possible values this property may have are:
+The values this property may have are:

 + Default: `false`.
 The logger is disabled.
 All logging methods will point to a null logger [abstract-logging](https://npm.im/abstract-logging) instance.